 I find that when I talk to people that haven’t traveled much, they often are under the assumption that travel is just totally unattainable.
 That even if they want to travel, they think it’s too expensive or that it’s just not feasible.
 I was having a conversation with my students the other day and one of them was talking to me about Spain and how much they wanted to visit.
 I mentioned that you could get a flight to Barcelona for only a few hundred dollars on Norwegian Air and they all looked at me like I was crazy.
 “You can’t get to Europe for that cheap, can you!?!”
 The answer is a resounding YES!
 If you want to travel, there is no reason not to.
 Flights are available for crazy cheap prices, hotels and airBnB’s can be really reasonable and honestly when you’re there, you can do a whole lot of stuff for free if money is the reason holding you back.
 So if you want to travel but think you can’t afford it, think again.
 Here are my best tips for traveling is money is the reason holding you back!

 There are a ton of airlines now that offer really insanely cheap flights to and from Europe and the US – like $250 roundtrip cheap.
 There are also some really interesting new budget airlines to Asia from the US starting up as well.
 And once you are in Europe, getting around is super cheap.
 The trick?
 Sometimes you have to dig and really do the research.
-A search on Orbitz is generally not going to get you super cheap flights but if you take the time to really search, you’ll find some amazing deals.
+A search on Booking.com can offer some amazing deals to find a super cheap flight!

 Some of my favorite budget airlines to take a look at:

 Finding Cheap Lodging